aosabook/500lines/image-filters/image-filters.markdown

 <latex>
 By applying different RGB filters to an image we can make it almost seem like the seasons are different depending which colors are filtered out and which are emphasized.
-(Remember the Chinese four-seasons paintings mentioned earlier?)
+(Remember the four-seasons paintings we imagined earlier?)
 </latex>

 How do we do it?